Universidad Nacional de Colombia (2013)

 The Catalogue of the Plants of Colombia (in Excel) was integrated with the main Specify database, which is DarwinCore compliant.
 The web portal is hosted on ICN’s server, and data sharing with other entities currently occurred via TapirLink and other protocols but implemented GBIF’s Integrated Publishing Toolkit (IPT).

-- For the Dictionary: informal descriptions were fully completed for 1060 species and partially completed for 725 species, and more than 2,200 photographs of live plants were organized to be incorporated.
+- The Dictionary of Common Names of Colombian Plants now contains informal descriptions were fully completed for 1,060 species and partially completed for 725 species, and more than 2,200 photographs of live plants were organized to be incorporated.

-- Workshop on Best Practices in Georefrencing for 33 participants.
+- The Workshop on Best Practices in Georefrencing hosted 33 participants.
 Talks are available on the ICNUNC YouTube Channel.
 Beyond immediate participants, the materials and resources were used for an additional workshop at the Universidad de Antioquia – increasing capacity-building benefits.

-- Greater recognition and institutional support for our Informatics program.
+- As a result of this project, there is a greater recognition and institutional support for our Informatics program.

-This project benefitted from the strong partnerships built through the challenges and opportunities of the first phase of work.
-In addition, by the end of the project, the new methods and protocols were being used to address geo-referencing and to distribute tasks most appropriately among students and professional staff.
-An unfortunate confluence of delayed hardware purchase and accidental damage to existing hardware delayed the launch of the web portal, but the team looked forward to these additional resources earning as much attention as the launch of the Catalogue has.
-Printing of the hard copy of the catalogue was also delayed by the publishers, but the team nevertheless presented the digital copy at the Colombian Botanical Congress.
-Lastly, because this resource aimed to set the standard for the list of plants in Colombia, the team worked with the Ministry of the Environment to discuss ongoing funding of this resource, and how to facilitate sharing of the data with other services (National Forest Inventory, National Red List, Colombian Biodiversity Catalogue, etc.).
+This project benefitted from the strong partnerships built through the challenges and opportunities during the first phase of work.
+Because this resource aimed to set the standard for the list of plants in Colombia, the team worked with the Ministry of the Environment to discuss ongoing funding of this resource, and how to facilitate sharing of the data with other services (National Forest Inventory, National Red List, Colombian Biodiversity Catalogue, etc.).
 Having such wide vested interest from the government in the success of these resources supports the scope and sustainability of national data assets such as these.

 Project Director Biography